agankin/Bee-Hive/README.md

 #### Awaiting Hive Queue

-A handy extension method exists allowing to await all computations in the Hive Queue:
+A handy extension method exists allowing to await all computations in a Queue:

 ```cs
 await isPrimeQueue.WhenAll();        // After this line all IsPrimeNumber computations are completed.